-Synthetic fragrance oils can carry a number of toxins including harmful chemicals like benzyl acetate, benzaldehyde, propylene glycol, parabens, and methylene chloride.
+Synthetic fragrance oils can carry a number of harmful chemicals such as benzyl acetate, benzaldehyde, propylene glycol, parabens, and methylene chloride.

 Why are synthethic fragrances used if they don't serve a purpose?

-Scents produced by labs are significantly cheaper than scents produced naturally.
-In addition, synthetic fragrances do not contain any functional properties.
+Scents produced by labs are significantly cheaper than scents obtained naturally.

 Our scents do more than make you smell nice

-Part of our plant powered philosophy means we only select scents derived from flowers, fruit, grasses, seeds, bark, wood, roots and leaves.
+Synthetic fragrances do not contain any functional properties.
+Part of our plant powered philosophy means that we only blend scents derived and extracted naturally from nature, from flowers, fruit, grasses, seeds, bark, wood, roots and leaves.
 They've been used for thousands of years and have stood the test of time.

 The essential oil synergies in our formulations have been chosen for their beneficial qualities on the scalp such as penetration, potency, natural antiseptic, anti-inflammatory, stimulating, balancing, soothing and fungicidal properties and improvement in circulation, including therapeutic benefits for the mind and wellbeing.

 This ingredient often begins with Cl and ends in numerical codes such as e.g. Cl 63738, Cl 143857 (or FD&C Red No. 40 in the US).
-Synthetic colors are known irritants, and many color pigments can cause scalp sensitivity.
+Synthetic colors are potential irritants, and many color pigments can cause scalp sensitivity.
 Read more on the regulatory changes here.
-Coal and tar based dyes such as FD&C Blue 1 (CI 42090), most commonly found in toothpaste, and FD&C Green 3 (CI 42053), commonly found in mouthwash, have been found to be carcinogenic.
-We prefer using plant-based extracts and oils, which provide hydrating and protective properties, to create subtle beautiful colours.
+Coal and tar based dyes such as FD&C Blue 1 (CI 42090), most commonly found in toothpaste, and FD&C Green 3 (CI 42053) and mouthwash.
+We prefer plant-based extracts and oils, which provide hydrating and protective properties, to create subtle and beautiful colours.

 Often ends in 'cones' or 'siloxane' such as dimethicone or the synthetic oil cyclopentasiloxane.
 Silicones form a film and coat the hair strands to give the appearance of smoothness, less frizziness and gloss and may seem like the perfect curly solution.
 Over time however, silicone overload on textured strands prevents moisture and protein from penetrating the hair shaft.
 This is key because silicones can slide off straight hair more than they can on curly hair, and could be damaging in the long-term if you are trying to retain moisture in your hair or your hair is prone to dryness.
 In addition, most silicones are not water soluble, and can only be removed with harsh detergents.
 Water-soluble silicones can be washed away with water.
 If someone is not using these harsh detergents to remove the silicones, they can build up, creating a barrier on the hair shaft.
 This barrier prevents moisturising conditioners from penetrating the hair, further drying it out.
 Our moisture-based formulas mean that our creations are always sulphates and silicone free.